anandijain/uc_app/README.md

     * How have you used or will you use your earnings?
 * donmt forget mission and scu classes in reporting

+Please answer the required question

+Please describe how you have prepared for your intended major, including your readiness to succeed in your upper-division courses once you enroll at the university.
+Answer
+Please answer any 3 questions below

+Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes, or contributed to group efforts over time.
+Answer
+Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
+Describe how you express your creative side.
+Answer
+What would you say is your greatest talent or skill?
+How have you developed and demonstrated that talent over time?
+Answer
+Describe how you have taken advantage of a significant educational opportunity or worked to overcome an educational barrier you have faced.
+Answer
+Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
+How has this challenge affected your academic achievement?
+Answer
+What have you done to make your school or your community a better place?
+Answer
+Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?
 done:
 * make a school ranking
 * make a github pages